Canon EOS 1Ds Mark III impressions

 Review of using the 1Ds3

-There are full technical specs at the end, and we’ll add links to other more detailed reviews as we find them.
+There are full technical specs at the end, and I’ll add links to other more detailed reviews as we find them.

 The page dates from when I first got the 1Ds mk3 in 2007, since when, I’ve used the camera to take many tens of thousands of photographs.
 It’s also the camera that was used in most of our experiments and articles.